-POOL: City ordinances or subdivision covenants affect placement in relation to neighboring properties.
+POOL: City/Town/Village ordinances affect placement in relation to lot line setbacks.
 We’ll help you determine the best size and location for your circumstances.
-Utility lines and trees may need to be cleared from the excavation site, and you’ll want to assess your electrical service for handling additional pool equipment.
+Utility lines will need to be marked to see if they are clear of the area you would like to build.
+Check your survey to see if there are utility or drainage easements on your property.
+If you do not have a survey map, check with your City/Town or Village for that information.
+Trees or other obstacles will need to be cleared from the excavation site, and you’ll want to assess your electrical service for handling additional pool equipment.
 Our construction equipment will require access to the site that may affect neighboring properties.
-Security measures are also required, usually via locked fencing or automatic cover.
-It’s a good idea to contact your homeowners insurance agent for any additional requirements or changes to your policy.
+It’s a good idea to check your home owners insurance to inquire if there are any changes needed to your policy.
 For the finished product, you will also want to consider lighting and landscaping.
+Farwell Pools staff can help you with all the above requirements.

 Should I invest in building a pool?

 It boils down to how you want to live.
 Pools can bring significant value to your lifestyle in the way of family fun, parties, romance, exercise, stress relief, home beauty and a feeling of luxury.
-They are most definitely cheaper than buying and maintaining a cottage, they can be equivalent to a boat and related expenses and they beat out the price of a luxury car, considering your pool will last longer and provide more enjoyment.
+They are most definitely cheaper than buying and maintaining a cottage, they can be equivalent to a boat and related expenses.
 With your own personal pool, you don’t have to plan a weekend to use it, you don’t have to drive to it, and, within reason, you don’t have to base its use on the weather.
-You can jump in whenever you want.
+You can enjoy it whenever you want.

 What’s the practical difference between types of pool structures?

 Cost, aesthetics, design options, maintenance concerns and compatibility with Wisconsin’s climate all play a role in the type of structure you’ll want.
-Click here for a chart outlining the differences among above-ground, concrete, fiberglass shell and steel-walled/vinyl-lined pools.
+A chart outlining the differences among above-ground, concrete, fiberglass shell, polymer/vinyl-lined, and steel-walled/vinyl-lined pools will be coming soon!

 Do Farwell’s pools have restrictions on shape, size and depth?